 Intensity Modulated Radiation Therapy (IMRT) — This form of conformal radiation therapy allows the intensity of the radiation beam to be varied across the treatment field, delivering higher radiation doses to target areas while sparing healthy tissue.
 Types of IMRT include:

-I-131 Therapy — This treatment involves radioactive medicine taken orally.
-It is most commonly used for thyroid disorders.
+I-131 Therapy — This treatment involves radioactive medicine taken orally and it is most commonly used for thyroid disorders.

-Image Guided Radiation Therapy (IGRT) — IGRT is the use of imaging during radiation therapy to improve the precision and accuracy of treatment delivery.
+Image Guided Radiation Therapy (IGRT) — This therapy uses imaging during radiation therapy to improve the precision and accuracy of treatment delivery.
 IGRT is used to treat tumors in areas of the body that move, such as the lungs.
 Radiation therapy machines are equipped with imaging technology to allow your doctor to image the tumor before and during treatment.
-By comparing these images to the reference images taken during simulation, the patient’s position and/or the radiation beams may be adjusted to more precisely target the radiation dose to the tumor.
+By comparing these images to the reference images taken during simulation, the patient’s position and/or the radiation beams may be adjusted.
+As a result, we are able to more precisely target the radiation dose to the tumor.
 Some IGRT procedures may use fiducial markers, electromagnetic transponders or colored ink tattoos on the skin to help align and target the radiation equipment.